thir13en/dbms/notes/acid.md

 ## What is a transaction?
 A transaction is a collection of queries that are treated as a single unit of work.
 Always begins with the keywork `BEGIN` and it ends with the keyword `COMMIT`.
 When things do not go right, we end up doing a `ROLLBACK`.
 You can have `readonly` transactions.

+## Atomicity
+Guarantees that operations (transctions etc) are carried in an unary manner and only persisted/commited when fully completed.